COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ## Customising the mydesktop environment

-You may prefer to have a black backgournd for your terminal, or to increase the time before the virtual machine goes to sleep...
+You may prefer to have a black backgournd for your terminal, or to increase the time before the virtual machine goes to sleep... this will need to be done each time you use the virual machines as they go back to the defaults every time.

 :::::::::::::::::::::::: solution

 ## Terminal window themes

 There is a lot of customisation possible with the terminal window in Linux, but we will just look at "light" and "dark" themes.
-In the terminal menu, select edit/prefs"}
+In the terminal menu, select edit/prefs.

 ![Changing preferences for theme 1/2](P01prefs.jpg){alt="Select edit/prefs in the terminal menu"}